- Hi, I am Varun Dewan, Managed Business Services & Finance Transformation Leader at Protiviti UK.

 And I think with that, my dad softly pedaled me toward a better future.
 That’s how CA happened.

-Naturally, I joined my dad’s firm for my CA articleship, but every time I walked into my dad's office it felt like I was walking into my comfort zone.
-Because I was his son, everybody treated me like a partner, and not an article, I hardly learnt anything.
+Naturally, I joined my dad’s firm for my CA articleship, but every time I walked into my dad’s office it felt like I was walking into my comfort zone.
+Because I was his son, everybody treated me like a partner, and not an article, I hardly learned anything.

 Dad then again suggested, “Why don’t you complete your articleship at one of the Big 5 firms?”

 An opportunity in a Big 4 was certainly not easy those days, as it required seven rounds of interviews alone.

 Luckily Ernst and Young (EY) Delhi selected me and, here started an amazing journey!

 Father’s CA practice or the Big 4, what should I pick?